incuna/django-pgcrypto-fields/README.md

 $ gpg -a --export-secret-keys 21 > private.key
 ```

+#### Limitations

+This library currently does not support Public Key Encryption private keys that are password protected yet.
+See Issue #89 to help implement it.

 ### Upgrading to 2.4.0 from previous versions

 The 2.4.0 version of this library received a large rewrite in order to support